genelet/godbi/README.md

 type Crud struct {
     DBI
-    CurrentTable string    `json:"current_table,omitempty"`  // the current table name CurrentTables []*Table `json:"current_tables,omitempty"` // optional, use multiple table JOINs in Read All CurrentKey string      `json:"current_key,omitempty"`    // the single primary key of the table CurrentKeys []string   `json:"current_keys,omitempty"`   // optional, if the primary key has multiple columns Updated bool           // for Insupd() only, if the row is updated or new
+    CurrentTable string    `json:"current_table,omitempty"`  // the current table name CurrentTables []*Join `json:"current_tables,omitempty"` // optional, use multiple table JOINs in Read All CurrentKey string      `json:"current_key,omitempty"`    // the single primary key of the table CurrentKeys []string   `json:"current_keys,omitempty"`   // optional, if the primary key has multiple columns Updated bool           // for Insupd() only, if the row is updated or new